pomerium/pomerium/docs/docs/topics/original-request-context.md

 Suppose the **API** service needed to connect to another machine interface, which we'll call **API2** for additional information, and this call also needs the original user context.

-If **API** is configured to pass along the `X-Pomerium-Assertion-For` header, Pomerium will recognize and preserve this.
+If **API** is configured to pass along the `X-Pomerium-JWT-Assertion-For` header, Pomerium will recognize and preserve this.
 All subsequent connections with this header forwarded will perpetuate the original user context.

 ```mermaid
 sequenceDiagram